-Motorists rescued roads flooded after morning rain - Salisbury Post
+Motorists rescued, roads flooded after heavy rain - Salisbury Post

-Motorists rescued roads flooded after morning rain
+Motorists rescued, roads flooded after heavy rain

 SALISBURY — Rescue personnel across the county spent much of Thursday morning assisting motorists stuck on flooded roadways and closing streets because of standing water.